Letter from the Chair

 Specializations / Research Interest(s)

-- The Civil War era; slavery and emancipation; 19th century U.S. social, economic, cultural, and political
+- The Civil War era; comparative study of bound labor, revolution, and emancipation; 19th century U.S. social, economic, cultural, and political

 - B.A., University of Michigan, 1971